NamanCoding03/Python/DSA/Basic Codes/README.md

 5. Print elements of an array - Given an array, print all the elements present in the array.

 6. Write a program to count the number of 1's in the binary representation of an integer.

+7. Write a program to find the total number of a primes number in a given interval.
+Given two integers, S and E, count all prime numbers between S and E.

+8. Sum of Array - Find the sum of array of size N.